 Central Intelligence Agency officer William K. Harvey hired assassins with the intention of eliminating adversarial world leaders.
-The first was Jose Andre Mankel (QJWIN) and other was David Tzitzichvili.i ii Tzitzichvili used the alias David de Panaskhet, and the Agency assigned him the cryptonym WIROGUE-1.
-He was among those expressly secured for the staging of assassinations.
+The first was Jose Andre Mankel (QJWIN), the other was David Tzitzichvili that used the alias David de Panaskhet whom the Agency assigned the cryptonym WIROGUE-1.i ii He was among those expressly secured for the staging of assassinations and spotting candidates for such operations.

 WIROGUE-1 was "an ethnic Georgian recruited and trained for the old REDSOCKS program."iii Tzitzichvili's family moved to Europe and he later served in the French Foreign Legion.
-He was briefly involved with the French Resistance in WWII.
-The Nazis captured him and received a death sentence.
-The timely arrival of the United States Army liberated the area before his sentence was passed.
+He was briefly involved with the French Resistance in WWII until he was captured by the Nazis and received a death sentence.
+The timely arrival of the United States Army liberated the area before his sentence was passed and he escaped his Nazi captors.

-Subsequently during training, WIROGUE's association with another Agency operative is a possible issue.
-The other agent "was never involved in any assassination schemes."ix The feasible scheme was the assassination of Patrice Lumumba.
-The local Agency Station chief refused to authorize the assassination.
+Subsequently during training, WIROGUE's association with another Agency operative is a possible issue because the other agent "was never involved in any assassination schemes."ix The feasible scheme was the assassination of Patrice Lumumba and the local Agency Station Chief Larry Devlin refused to authorize the assassination.
 Subsequently, local militants serving Mobutu Sese Seko captured and executed Lumumba.

 Yet a few in the Agency had planned to utilize criminals and militants to assassinate Patrice Lumumba and Fidel Castro.
 Agency member John Scelso (Whitten) stated during testimony, "...setting out by stealth and surprise to kill an important foreign person was abhorrent to the standards of the clandestine service and the fact that the way--you know, what the response was in the Lumumba case.
 They refused to carry out the order, but they were guilty of conspiring to commit homicide."x Thus while operatives did not complete the proposed assassination, it was their feasible murderous intent.